Virtual CampMed 2020

 Links to the Supplementary Content videos are now available!
 Select the video buttons below to access the Supplementary Content videos!

 *All links will open in a new browser tab.

 Section I: Mini-Sessions

 Crime Scene Investigation (CSI)

 Join us through Instagram #NOSMCampMed and access videos and case information/documents in the Virtual CampMed CSI Lab to participate in our virtual crime scene.
-The sessions will be shared throughout CampMed (June 29 – July 24, 2020) – so check back every week to get more information to solve the case!
+The sessions were shared throughout CampMed (June 29 – July 24, 2020) – check out the information in order and see if you can solve the case!

 Session Lead: Andrea Pintar

 Volunteers: Thia Courchesne, Caleb Robinson-Ethier, Gabrielle McDonald, Manon Valiquette, Matthew Novello